Training and Inference within 1 Second -- Tackle Cross-Sensor Degradation of Real-World Pansharpening with Efficient Residual Feature Tailoring: Introduction

 \section{Introduction}

 Remote sensing images are widely utilized in various fields.
-However, due to hardware limitations, satellite sensors cannot capture images that are both spectrally rich and of high spatial resolution.
-Typically, satellites capture low-resolution multispectral (LRMS) images and high-resolution panchromatic (PAN) images separately.
+Due to hardware constraints, satellites typically capture low-resolution multispectral (LRMS) images and high-resolution panchromatic (PAN) images separately.
 And the target of pansharpening is to fuse an LRMS image and a PAN image to a high-resolution multispectral (HRMS) image that preserves both spectral and spatial information.